A third GOP senator comes out against Trump’s Fed nominee, putting confirmation vote on knife’s edge

-“I oppose the nomination of Judy Shelton because I am not convinced that she supports the independence of the Federal Reserve Board as much as I believe the Board of Governors should," Alexander said in a statement to the Washington Post.
-"I don’t want to turn over management of the money supply to a Congress and a President who can’t balance the federal budget.”
+“I oppose the nomination of Judy Shelton because I am not convinced that she supports the independence of the Federal Reserve Board as much as I believe the Board of Governors should,” Alexander said in a statement to The Washington Post.
+“I don’t want to turn over management of the money supply to a Congress and a President who can’t balance the federal budget.”

 Shelton’s nomination to the Fed board has been controversial from the start.
 In her past writings and remarks, Shelton has said the Fed harnesses too much power and should be reined in.
 Shelton, who advised Trump’s 2016 presidential run, has also caused lawmakers to question her commitment to the Fed’s independence from the White House, a core part of the central bank’s reputation and authority.
 She has also been outspoken against the Fed as an institution.